Erik Doxtader

-Erik Doxtader is a scholar of rhetoric and critical theory.
+Erik Doxtader (1966-2025), was a scholar of rhetoric and critical theory.
 Born in Fort Collins, Colorado, Doxtader took a BA at the University of Kansas and both an MA and Ph.D. from the Department of Communication Studies at Northwestern University.

 Career

-Doxtader is a professor in the Department of English at the University of South Carolina, and the current editor of Philosophy & Rhetoric, an international quarterly journal published by the Pennsylvania State University Press.
+Doxtader was a professor in the Department of English at the University of South Carolina, and an editor of Philosophy & Rhetoric, an international quarterly journal published by the Pennsylvania State University Press.
 Prior to assuming the editorship in 2018, he served as the journal's Book Review Editor from 2005-2017.

-Doxtader is a former Senior Research Fellow at the Institute for Justice and Reconciliation, a recognized non-governmental organization in Cape Town, South Africa.
+Doxtader was a former Senior Research Fellow at the Institute for Justice and Reconciliation, a recognized non-governmental organization in Cape Town, South Africa.
 In 1999, he was awarded a 2000-2001 fellowship in the SSRC-MacArthur program in Peace and Security in a Changing World.
 His book, With Faith in the Works of Words: The Beginnings of Reconciliation in South Africa, received the 2010 Rhetoric Society of America book award.